2021 Construction Trades Degree Guide

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

-An associate's degree is the most common level of education achieved by those in careers related to construction trades, with approximately 4.4% of workers getting one.
-Find out other typical degree levels for construction trades workers below.
+A high school diploma or equivalent is the most common level of education achieved by those in careers related to construction trades, with approximately 43.5% of workers getting one.
+People currently working in careers related to construction trades tend obtained the following education levels.

 |Level of Education||Percentage of Workers|